top of page

 The Budding Businesses Group – Modified Business Plans

 This group of entrepreneurs has usually had some form of education, which may or may not be business related.
-Their businesses are typically registered and they may have college degrees.
+Their businesses are typically registered, and they may have college degrees.
 Local jobs may be limited so they start a business, usually based on a particular skill or passion.
-They have entrepreneurial spirit and can manage a small business, although perhaps not optimally.
+They have entrepreneurial spirit and can operate a small business but are lacking management skills.

 These entrepreneurs may benefit from business skills training that addresses specific issues they face.
-Most have started their businesses without a business plan, but may need one for these reasons:
+Most have started their businesses without a business plan, but may need one for two main reasons:

-1. The business is facing problems, plateaued, and/or does not know how to grow
+1. The business is facing problems, has plateaued, and/or does not know how to grow

-In the second case, owners may need growth capital and seek local loans, grants, or other funding that requires submission of a cohesive business plan.
+Owners may need growth capital and seek local loans, grants, or other funding that requires a cohesive business plan.
 It must demonstrate a stable business, growth strategy, and solid financials.

 In either case an elaborate 50-page business plan is not the solution, but a basic plan or even a business canvas can provide clarity and key information for both the owner and outside investors.